-for RTs for HITs between 0.6 and 1.6 s, with 0.5% of the data above and the same number below these limits.
-Only 0.2% of the responses during these tests were above 1.8 s, and those RTs were chaotic (Figure 9A).
-Backward calculating this curve to create a reverse exponential distribution (RevEx) and superimposing this curve on the distribution of RTs for HITs shows essentially a perfect fit, considering some statistical noise and a deterioration of performance for RTs greater than 1.6 s (Figure 8B).
-Note that the Rev-Ex model requires two parameters while the ex-Gaussian requires three parameters.
+for RTs for HITs between .6 and 1.6 seconds, with 0.5% of the data above and the same number below these limits.
+Only 0.2% of the responses during these tests were above 1.8 sec., and those RTs were chaotic (Figure 9a).
+Backward calculating this curve to create a "reverse exponential distribution" (RevEx) and superimposing this curve on the distribution of RTs for HITs shows essentially a perfect fit, considering some statistical noise and a deterioration of performance for RTs greater than 1.6 second (Figure 8b).
+Note that the Rev-Ex model requires 2 parameters while the ex-Gaussian requires 3 parameters.

-Relationship between correctness of responses and response time
+Relationship between Correctness of Responses and Response Time

-In general, faster RTs were associated with individual tests having above the optimal number of responses (25), with a sharp increase of number of responses for those in the fastest 2% (below 2 standard deviations, 0.64 s), and a progressive decrease of responses with higher RTs, down to an average of 22 responses at 1.5 s.
-There was a scattering of RTs among the slowest 2% (above 2 standard deviations, 1.4 s) (Figure 9A).
-Of note, apropos to the variation of performance/strategy for those having more or less than 25 responses, those tests with more than 25 responses were associated with progressively faster RTs from 0.9 s for 25 responses and 0.8 s for 45 responses (Figure 9B).
-Alternatively, fewer than 25 responses were associated with a progressive slowing of responses to 1.278 s for 11 responses.
-For the 969 subjects with 5-10 responses, RTs decreased progressively to 1.05 s for only five responses (average of 127 tests).
+In general, faster response times were associated with individual tests having above the optimal number of responses (25), with a sharp increase of number of responses for those in the fastest 2% (below 2 standard deviations, 0.64 seconds), and a progressive decrease of responses with higher response times, down to an average of 22 responses at 1.5 seconds.
+There was a scattering of response times among the slowest 2% (above 2 standard deviations, 1.4 seconds) (Figure 9a).
+Of note, apropos to the variation of performance/strategy for those having more or less than 25 responses, those tests with more than 25 responses were associated with progressively faster response times from 0.9 seconds for 25 responses and 0.8 seconds for 45 responses (Figure 9b).
+Alternatively, fewer than 25 responses.
+For the 969 subjects with 5-10 responses, response times decreased progressively to 1.05 seconds for only 5 responses (average of 127 tests).

-The most correct performances were associated with RTs of 0.6-1.0 s, with the average number of correct trials for this range being 44-46 (HITs plus Correct Rejections, trials with 2-6 errors) (Figure 10A).
-Progressively faster RTs from 0.6 to 0.5 s were associated with a rapid deterioration of correct performance to chance, while RTs from 1.0 to 1.5 s were associated with a more gradual deterioration of correct responses to 40 (10 errors).
-Less than 1% of participants had RTs over 1.5 s, and these subjects had a broad range of correct responses, 30-48 (2-20 errors) (Figure 10A).
-Importantly, those subjects with perfect scores (0 errors) averaged 0.84 s, with increasing errors associated with progressively slower RTs for HITs, so that the average RT for those subjects having 35 correct trials (with 15 errors) was 1.07 s (Figure 10B).
-Below this level of performance, those having 30-35 correct trials (with 15-20 errors) had slightly faster RTs, which was associated with the increased variability of performance in this lower 3% of the group.
+The most correct performances were associated with response times of 0.6 to 1.0 seconds, with the average number of correct trials for this range being 44 to 46 (HITs plus Correct Rejections, trials with 2 to 6 errors) (Figure 10a).
+Progressively faster RTs from 0.6 to 0.5 seconds were associated with a rapid deterioration of correct performance to chance, while RTs from 1.0 to 1.5 seconds were associated with a more gradual deterioration of correct responses to 40 (10 errors).
+Less than 1% of participants had RTs over 1.5 seconds, and these subjects had a broad range of correct responses, 30 to 48 (2 to 20 errors) (Figure 10a).
+Importantly, those subjects with perfect scores (0 errors) averaged 0.84 seconds, with increasing errors associated with progressively slower RTs for HITs, so that the average response time for those subjects having 35 correct trials (with 15 errors) was 1.07 seconds (Figure 10b).
+Below this level of performance, those having 30 to 35 correct trials (with 15 - 20 errors) had slightly faster RTs, which was associated with the increased variability of performance in this lower 3% of the group.